 - Alert others in your home that you're attending a meeting and you need a quiet environment in your immediate vicinity.

 Managing your video presence

-- Have a test meeting to enable people to check that their technology is all ready to go.
+- Have a test meeting in advance to enable people to verify that their technology is all ready to go.

 - The camera built into your laptop is probably good enough for participants in team meetings.
 But for presentations to groups, or for media interviews, invest in a webcam.
 COVID-19 and work-from-home has resulted in a mad rush to buy webcams.
 The best deals are sold out, so the sooner you order yours, the better.
 Read reviews of the best webcams for work.

 - Even though you're at home, dress for work-from-home, not home-at-home.
 For most of us, that level of dress is the more casual of (a) business casual, or (b) whatever you would wear at work.